 -The USDA will endorse the EU health certificate without a 7001, but travelers should still check with the airline they're flying with to determine if an APHIS 7001 is required.

 -There is one fee for travelers who have both forms endorsed at the same time or have just the EU health certificate endorsed.
 If the two forms are endorsed on separate occasions, two separate user fees will apply.

-Please contact us if you have more questions about health certificates, travel requirements or anything else relating to pet travel!
+Please contact us for a consultation if you'd like some guidance when it comes navigating health certificates, travel requirements or anything else relating to pet travel!